 The installation and user guides for all Allied Telesis products are available in portable document format (PDF) on our web site at www.alliedtelesis.com/support/software.
-After you have accessed this website, enter the model number in the Search by Product Name box and then click Find to view the current list of documents.
+Enter the model number in the Search by Product Name box and then click Find to view the current list of documents.